 Olive oil, on the other hand, is naturally safe for consumption – no special breeding required – and is rich in healthy compounds like fatty acids.
 However, it’s important to understand the different types of olive oil and how each is made.
 (Want to learn more?
 Here’s a deep dive into the different types of olive oil.)

-- Virgin olive oil, a rarer type of olive oil than extra virgin olive oil, is made via the same method as EVOO.
+- Virgin olive oil, more specifically the virgin grade of virgin olive oil, is less often seen in the market.
+It is made via the same method as the extra virgin grade.
 The difference is that virgin olive oil is allowed to have some minor flavor defects, whereas EVOO is not.
 For many, these flavor defects might not even be noticeable.

 - Regular olive oil (or pure olive oil) is more processed than the virgin olive oils.
 Regular olive oil is made from a combination of refined olive oil and 15%-25% virgin olive oil.
 The refined oil is treated with chemicals and heat to remove any flavor defects.

-- Light or extra light olive oil is not a diet alternative – this olive oil is a combination of refined olive oil and 5%-10% virgin olive oil.
+- Light or extra light olive oil is not a diet alternative, it is lighter in flavor, not calories – this olive oil is a combination of refined olive oil and 5%-10% virgin olive oil.
 As with regular olive oil, the refined oil is treated with some heat and chemicals to remove flavor defects.

 As you can see, canola oil is highly processed compared to virgin olive oil, which is cold-pressed and untreated by heat or chemicals.
 Regular and light/extra light olive oil, however, are treated with some heat and chemicals.
 As such, canola oil is more similar to these oils than the virgin olive oils.